Island Wines to Quench Your Curiosity All Spring and Summer

 Romans, Greeks, Phoenicians, Normans — practically every empire ruled (or attempted to rule) Sicily at some point in history.
 The result is an independently minded island that is both Italian and not, with a culture and cuisine all its own.
 Couscous resides on menus alongside pasta, you’re as likely to find anchovies in a dish as you are raisins, and dessert could be cannolis or almond granita.

-While the landscape, food, and culture seem idyllic, danger is never quite too far away.
+While the landscape, food, and culture seem idyllic, danger lurks.
 Mount Etna is the active volcano that gives Sicily its incredible volcanic soils.
-They host indigenous varieties like Catarratto, Grillo, Zibibbo, Frappato, and more.
-The porous, well-drained terrain forces the vines to root deep into the earth, drawing out minerals that result in intensely flavorful wines.
+The porous, well-drained terrain forces the vines to root deep into the earth, drawing out minerals that result in intensely flavorful wines made from indigenous varieties like Catarratto, Grillo, Zibibbo, Frappato, and more.

 Some producers, like Pianogrillo, have been making wine on the island for generations.
 The 1700s manor house isn’t the first building to occupy the site — there was a small fortress there before.
 Now, baron Lorenzo Piccioni di Pianogrillo oversees the operation and produces wines made with indigenous varieties that reflect regional tradition, like their Cerasuolo, made with Nero D’Avola and Frappato.